Silo Sync vs. Service Sync

 To me, real-time back-end data synchronization is needed between silos.
 Once you have a single Identity authority with a reach across administrative domains, and once you are doing more than testing possession of a shared secret, you have alternatives.
 Perhaps not in every case – but in some cases, perhaps many cases.
 Imaginative exploration of these new usage models are what makes this technology so much fun!

-2 Responses to “Silo Sync vs. Service Sync”
+2 thoughts on “Silo Sync vs. Service Sync

 With that in mind your example works well.
 And is, afaik, in accordance with european privacy law.